zeniuseducation/poly-euler/README.md

 Type hinted Clojure starting 500,000 and odd-numbers only using memoize 168ms
 SBCL 29-32 seconds
 Type hinted SBCL 5 seconds
-Type hinted SBCL 1.3 sec
+Type hinted SBCL 1.4 sec
 Haskell compiled 4.36 seconds
 Typed Racket 3.3 seconds (even better than Haskell)
+Typed Racket 0.9 second (check >500k odds only)
 SML 36 seconds
+C as benchmark (starting from half a million and check odd only) 1,25 second

 ##### Problem no 15